EnterpriseDB/barman/doc/barman.5.md

     If set to `true`, compression is enabled, reducing network usage.
     Global/Server.

+parallel_jobs
+:   This option controls how many parallel workers will copy files during a
+    backup or recovery command.
+Default 1.
+Global/Server.
+For backup purposes, it works only when `backup_method` is `rsync`.

 path_prefix
 :   One or more absolute paths, separated by colon, where Barman looks for
     executable files.
 The paths specified in `path_prefix` are tried before